 Even with those instances of brutalization, in Shepherd's study, the deterrent effect had a greater net effect, the net deterrent effect overwhelmed the brutalization effect -- A net number of innocent lives - 1672 - were saved (7), because death penalty deterrence overwhelmed brutalization.

-The deterrent effects overwhelmed the brutalization effects, Nagin either, intentionally, left that out or he was unaware of what the study found.
+Shepherd's study found that the deterrent effects overwhelmed the brutalization effects.
+Nagin either, intentionally, left that out or he couldn't understand Shepherd's results.

 Just as problematic for Nagin, is that Nagin omitted that Shepherd found that if all state jurisdictions executed at least one murderer every two years, that deterrence would rise, substantially, that many more innocent lives would be spared and . . . brutalization disappears (7).